-- Balances on your Credit Cards - How many accounts do you have?
+- Balances on your Credit Cards - How many accounts do you carry?
 How much do you owe?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-These factors are weighted slightly differently depending on the formula being used.
-The results are added up and distilled into a single number.
-FICO scores range from 300 to 800.
+These factors are assigned weights based on the formula being used.
+Each formula produces a single number which varies slightly from one agency to another.
+FICO scores can be as low as 300 and as high as 800.
 Higher scores are better.
-Most home buyers these days have a score above 620.
+Most home buyers in the current environment have a score above 620.

 Not just for qualifying

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your FICO score, you have to obtain your score and make certain that the credit reports from each agency are correct.
-Fair Isaac, the corporation that invented the first FICO credit score, sells scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three credit reporting agencies.
-They also provide helpful information and tools that can help you improve your FICO score.
+Before you can improve your credit score, you have to obtain your score and be sure that the reports from each agency are correct.
+Fair Isaac, the corporation that invented the first FICO score, sells FICO scores on its website: myFICO.com.
+For a reasonable fee, you can quickly get your FICO from all three reporting agencies, along with your credit report.
+Also available are helpful information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.